-The second priority for contracted childcare will be given equally to qualifying children birth through age 12 of active duty\\ military service member, DoD Civilian employees paid from APF or NAF, surviving spouses (working) of military members who died from a combat-related incident, and those individuals acting in loco parentis on behalf of an otherwise eligible patrons, where a Non-Working spouse or, in the case of a DoD Civilian employee, a same-sex domestic partner, is actively seeking employment.
+Priority 2 is for contracted childcare, given equally to qualifying children birth through age 12 of active duty^{} military service member, DoD Civilian employees paid from APF or NAF, surviving spouses (working) of military members who died from a combat-related incident, and those individuals acting in loco parentis on behalf of an otherwise eligible patrons, where a Non-Working spouse or, in the case of a DoD Civilian employee, a same-sex domestic partner, is actively seeking employment.
 The status of actively seeking employment must be validated every 90 days (not to exceed 180 days) to maintain enrollment.
 When a waitlist exists with Priority 1 families at the 90 day allowance or you've reached the max 180 day allowance, childcare services will be terminated with a 30 day notice.
 More detailed information will be provided by the Parent Central Office if you are in this priority.

-The third priority for contracted childcare will be given equally to qualifying children birth through age 12 of active duty\\ military service member, DoD Civilian employees paid from APF or NAF, surviving spouses (working) of military members who died from a combat-related incident, and those individuals acting in loco parentis on behalf of an otherwise eligible patrons, where a Non-Working spouse or, in the case of a DoD Civilian employee, a same-sex domestic partner, is enrolled in an accredited post-secondary institution.
+Priority 3 is for contracted childcare, given equally to qualifying children birth through age 12 of active duty^{} military service member, DoD Civilian employees paid from APF or NAF, surviving spouses (working) of military members who died from a combat-related incident, and those individuals acting in loco parentis on behalf of an otherwise eligible patrons, where a Non-Working spouse or, in the case of a DoD Civilian employee, a same-sex domestic partner, is enrolled in an accredited post-secondary institution.
 Fort Leavenworth defines "student" as: enrolled in 12 hours per semester for undergraduate.
 9 hours per semester for graduate, or a letter on school letterhead indicating you are a full-time student.
 The status of post-secondary enrollment must be validated every 90 days to maintain enrollment.
 Once this status cannot be validated, your childcare services will be terminated with a 30 day notice.
 More detailed information will be provided by the Parent Central Office if you are in this priority.

-Space-Available: After meeting the needs of parents in priorities 1, 2, & 3, CYS will support the need for full-time care for other eligible patrons, such as active duty\\ military service members with a Non-Working spouses; DoD Civilian employees paid from APF or NAF with Non-Working spouses or same-sex domestic partners; eligible employees of DoD Contractors; Federal employees from Non-DoD agencies; and retirees on a Space Available basis determined by the installation.
+Space-Available: After meeting the needs of parents in priorities 1, 2, & 3, CYS will support the need for full-time care for other eligible patrons, such as active duty military service members with Non-Working spouses; DoD Civilian employees paid from APF or NAF with Non-Working spouses or same-sex domestic partners; eligible employees of DoD Contractors; Federal employees from Non-DoD agencies; and retirees on a Space Available basis as determined by local installation needs.
+All Space Available patrons enrolled in Army Childcare (full-day & before/after school) will receive a 30 day notice of enrollment termination when their space is needed for a priority 1a-1g, 2, or 3 patron (as defined above per DoDI 6060.02).
+Space Available patrons will be informed of the 30 day enrollment termination policy, in writing, upon initial enrollment and during each annual re-registration.
+More detailed information will be provided by the Parent Central Office if you are in this priority.